Frequently Asked Questions About Therapy

 Relationship and Family Systems Therapies

-The Gottman Method was created by Drs.
+I have completed Level 1 Training in Gottman Method Couples Therapy.
+This method was created by Drs.
 John and Julie Gottman based on extensive consensual couples research.
 My goals in using aspects of this therapy with clients is to help you increase relational closeness, learn how to address conflict in a productive and more communicative way, and help you build a shared life of meaning together.
-This method has been proven to work with most intimate partnerships where there is an overload of fighting, high emotions, criticism, contempt, defensiveness, and stonewalling.

-Sex Therapy consists of talk therapy online or in a therapist’s office and does not include any sexual acts by either the intimate partner(s) or the therapist.
-I work with you and your partner (or you by yourself) to understand and help reintroduce positive elements into your intimate emotional, physical, and mental interactions with yourself and others.
+I also integrate sex therapy with clients navigating adult relationships.
+We are all sensuous beings.
+I collaborate with both individuals and relational clients to find their way back to the idea how pleasure shows up in our lives.
 Often I see clients who have had inadequate sex education about the act and how our body responds to the act, harmful attitudes around sex, systemic factors that lead to a lack of desire or sexual confidence, and/or a history of sexual trauma.
-We work together to reduce anxiety, enhance you relationships, and find out who you are as a sexual (or asexual/nonsexual) being.
+We work together to reduce anxiety, enhance you relationships, and find out how you engage with the idea of eros.
+Therapy consists of talk therapy online or in a therapist’s office and does not include any sexual acts by either the intimate partner(s) or the therapist.
 If needed, there may be exercises for you and your partner(s) to complete with each other at home.

 Trauma Therapies

 See below for more information on Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Processing Therapy (CPT), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+I have been either trained and/or certified in using these therapies with clients.

 What trauma therapies do you provide?